DaveXNN/Ground-station-for-satellite-tracking/README.md

 | director 2 | 937.9 | 970.7 | 6.5 | 8.6 |

 ### UHF Yagi antenna (435 MHz)
 The UHF Yagi antenna has 9 elements - reflector, radiator and 7 directors.
+The frequency 435 MHz corresponds with the wavelenth 689 mm.
 All of the elements are described in the table below:

 | Element | Length (mm) | Boom position (mm) | Gain (dBd) | Gain (dBi) |
 | :--- | :---: | :---: | :---: | :---: |